zhukangfeng/shadowsocks-py-mu/README.md

 1. build the docker: `docker build -t shadowsocks-mu .`
 2. create a config file as above
-3. run the docker (random free ports will be allocated): `docker run -v /PATH/TO/CONFIG/FILE:/shadowsocks/shadowsocks/config.py -p PORT_START-PORT_END shadowsocks-mu`
+3. run the docker (random free ports will be allocated): `docker run -it -v /PATH/TO/CONFIG/FILE:/shadowsocks/shadowsocks/config.py -p PORT_START-PORT_END shadowsocks-mu`

-   [OR] to use fixed ports: `docker run -v /PATH/TO/CONFIG/FILE:/shadowsocks/shadowsocks/config.py -p PORT_START-PORT_END:PORT_START-PORT_END shadowsocks-mu`
+   [OR] to use fixed ports: `docker run -it -v /PATH/TO/CONFIG/FILE:/shadowsocks/shadowsocks/config.py -p PORT_START-PORT_END:PORT_START-PORT_END shadowsocks-mu`

    *Reminder: `/PATH/TO/CONFIG/FILE` should be an absolute path*